kputnam/propr/README.md

 That is, when running 100 iterations, scale values will be 0.00, 0.01, 0.02,
 0.03, 0.04, etc. This is intended to test the simplest counterexamples first, and increase the complexity of generated inputs exponentially.

+### Simplification of Counterexamples

+Once a random input has been classified as a counterexample, Propr will search for a simpler counterexample.
+This is done by iteratively calling `#shrink` on each successively smaller counterexample.

+    $ cat shrink.example
+    require "spec_helper"

+    describe Float do
+      property("assoc"){|x,y,z| (x + y) + z == x + (y + z) }
+       .check(-382863.98514407175, 224121.21177705095, 276118.77134001954)
+    end

+    $ rspec shrink.example
+    F

+    Failures:

+      1) Propr::Random#scale shrink
+         Propr::Falsifiable:
+           input: [-0.2886402084071274, 0.21834104334780227, 2.323281102654298e-05]
+           after: 2 passed, 0 skipped

+    1 example, 1 failure

+Notice the output shows a "simpler" counterexample than the inputs we explicitly tested.
+This becomes useful when testing with more complex data like trees, where it can be difficult to understand which aspect of the counterexample is relevant.

 ## More Reading